paleobiotechnology/tiny_projects/06-reports/fastp_adapterremoval/fastp_adapterremoval.md

 light, heavy).

-I tested each of the three programs across these nine samples on default settings, enabling or disabling the collapse of overlapping read pairs, respectively.
+I tested each of the three programs across these nine samples on default or established aDNA-specific settings, enabling or disabling the collapse of overlapping read pairs, respectively.
 I summarised the performance of the adapter removal using FastQC (Andrews and others 2010) and summarised all reports into summary tables using MultiQC (Ewels et al. 2016).

     ## ── Attaching packages ─────────────────────────────────────── tidyverse 1.3.1 ──